 Disciplinary Consequence is a standard of penalties imputed for infractions or inappropriate behaviors.
 Disciplinary Consequences are not sequential; therefore, any Disciplinary Consequence may precede another.
-The School reserves the right to act according to the nature of the student's behavior and the severity of the offense (on a case by case basis) to impute Disciplinary Consequences that may result in reporting to governing agencies, when required by law, and or imputing immediate suspension or expulsion at the discretion of the DRT or Principal (or Principal's designee).
+The School reserves the right to determine the appropriate Disciplinary Consequence (excluding those determined by governmental agencies).
+The School reserves the right to act according to the nature of the student's behavior and the severity of the offense (on a case by case basis) to impute Disciplinary Consequences that may result in reporting to governing agencies, when required by law, and or receive immediate suspension or expulsion at the discretion of the DRT or Principal (or Principal's designee).

 The following list of Disciplinary Consequences is not all inclusive.
 Other Disciplinary Consequences may be assigned, depending on extenuating circumstances.
-A student may be imputed more than one Disciplinary Consequence.
-Disciplinary Consequences imputed may include the following, but are not limited to and are not in sequential order:
+A student may receive more than one Disciplinary Consequence.
+Disciplinary Consequences implemented may include the following, but are not limited to and are not in sequential order: